All students in the Middle College study a range of core subjects. These subjects are based on the Australian Curriculum.

 All Year 11 and 12 students are required to select at least one Mathematics and one English subject as part of their core course of study.
 Christian Studies is a school-based subject and is compulsory for ALL students.

 Students at Victory are able to undertake VET courses in partnership with outside RTOs such as TAFE.
-Students currently access these courses through the TAFE at Schools Program.
+Students can access these courses through the TAFE at Schools Program.
+Victory College currently offers Certificate I and II in Hospitality, Certificate I and II in Automotive, and Certificate III in Business.

 SATs allow students to work for an employer and train towards a recognised qualification under contract of training while completing their school studies.
 Students whose SAT is not completed by the time they finish Year 12 may convert to a full-time or part-time apprenticeship or traineeship.